Home

 All about Teschenite and Trachyte Properties

 Know all about Teschenite and Trachyte properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Teschenite and Trachyte belong to Igneous Rocks.Texture of Teschenite is Phaneritic whereas that of Trachyte is Aphanitic to Porphyritic.
 Teschenite appears Veined and Shiny and Trachyte appears Banded.
-The luster of Teschenite is not available while that of Trachyte is metallic.
+The luster of Teschenite is while that of Trachyte is metallic.
 Teschenite is available in dark grey to black colors whereas Trachyte is available in black, brown, dark greenish - grey, green, grey, light to dark grey, white colors.
 The commercial uses of Teschenite and Trachyte are cemetery markers, commemorative tablets, creating artwork, laboratory bench tops, jewelry, sea defence, tombstones.

 Compare Igneous Rocks